icebreakerone/open-energy-technical-docs/main/_sources/ops_guidelines/data_provider_ops_guidelines.rst.txt

 * Shared data **MUST** made available through a FAPI compliant resource server connected to the OEGSs authorization service

+Data formats
+____________

+Open Energy does not define or mandate individual data formats to be returned from data APIs - the diversity of kinds of information in the sector renders this impractical, and the additional overhead imposed on data providers would be undesirable.

+With this said, we would encourage data providers to consider likely automated consumption of data when designing their data APIs - this implies using machine readable formats such as CSV, JSON and similar, with a preference for those formats compatible with existing software tools and libraries.

 Responsibility - Data integrity and correctness
 ###############################################